mascah/cookiecutter-turbo-django/docs/4-guides/service-layer-patterns.rst

 Service Layer Patterns
 ======================

-This guide explains how to organize business logic in your Django modules using the services and selectors pattern.
-This approach, popularized by the `HackSoft Django Styleguide <https://github.com/HackSoftware/Django-Styleguide>`_, creates a clear separation between read and write operations.
+Organize business logic in your Django modules using the services and selectors pattern.
+This approach, popularized by the `HackSoft Django Styleguide <https://github.com/HackSoftware/Django-Styleguide>`_, separates read and write operations.

 Overview
 --------

 In a typical Django project, business logic ends up scattered across views, serializers, model methods, signals, and management commands.
-This makes code hard to test, reuse, and reason about.
+This makes code hard to test and reuse.

 The services/selectors pattern establishes a simple rule: **all business logic lives in services (writes) or selectors (reads)**.
-Everything else—views, serializers, signals—becomes thin glue code that delegates to these functions.
+Everything else (views, serializers, signals) becomes thin glue code that delegates to these functions.

 The Core Principle
 ------------------